hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 - Be made publicly and functionally available as an open-source repository.
 An open-source license **must** be present.
 - Be thoroughly documented in an easily readable and digestible format.
 Anyone **must** be able to reproduce the outputs using the provided documentation.

-Currently, approval for the use of any such tool **must** be **explicitly granted** by the osu! team.
-Additionally, this approval **must** be granted for **every tournament where programs for registrant filtering, seeding, or automated refereeing are used.** We expect to relax some of these requirements in the future as the technology surrounding these programs develops and experience with using them grows.
+Currently, approval for the use of any such tool **must** be **explicitly granted** by the committee.
+Additionally, this approval **must** be granted for every tournament where programs for registrant filtering, seeding, or automated refereeing are used.

 #### Registrant filtering and seeding